Indiana University Southeast: Athletics

-The Indiana–Southeast (IUS or IU Southeast) athletic teams are called the Grenadiers.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC; formerly known as the Kentucky Intercollegiate Athletic Conference (KIAC) until after the 2015–16 school year) since the 1994–95 academic year.
-The Grenadiers had previously competed as an NAIA Independent from 1978–79 (when the school joined the NAIA) to 1993–94.
+The Indiana–Southeast (IUS or IU Southeast) athletic teams are branded as the IU Southeast Grenadiers.
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC) since the 1994–95 academic year.
+The Grenadiers had previously competed as an Independent from 1978 to 1979 (when the school joined the NAIA) to 1993–94.

 IU Southeast competes in ten intercollegiate varsity sports: Men's sports include baseball, basketball and tennis; while women's sports include basketball, softball, tennis and volleyball; and co-ed sports include cheerleading and pep band.
 Club sports include co-ed bass fishing.

 History

 The women's athletic programs became the IU Southeast's first accredited athletic program when they became affiliated with the Association of Intercollegiate Athletics for Women (AIAW) in 1975–76.
 In that same year, there was an attempt to affiliate IU Southeast with the Division III ranks of the National Collegiate Athletic Association (NCAA).
 IU Bloomington did not approve this, however, on the grounds that only one IU campus could be affiliated with the NCAA.
 Thus, steps were initiated to affiliate with the NAIA.
 These efforts culminated with active membership being attained in 1978.
 In 1982, the AIAW folded and the NAIA added women's programs to the organization.

 In time for the 1979–80 season, IUS added an activities building.
 This facility has a seating capacity of approximately 1,624.
 There are a number of programs available to students including intramurals, a fitness facility, and classes that focus on fitness.
 The building has undergone various improvements over the years including new bleachers and lighting in 2013 and HVAC and IT upgrades in 2015.

 For the 2006–2007 academic year, 15 IUS students were named by the RSC, known before 2016 as the KIAC, as "KIAC Scholar Athletes".
 Students who are awarded this honor must have maintained a 3.25 or higher GPA while attending classes full-time and have participated in one or more athletics programs.
 During the 2005–2006 academic year, 14 IU Southeast students were awarded this honor as well.

 The schools mascot for sporting events is a Grenadier.
 In the 2007–2008 academic year, IUS won the KIAC conference championship in the following sports: baseball, basketball, softball, as well as men's and women's tennis.
 Pat Mrozowski was named KIAC Athletic Director of the Year.

-Joe Glover was named Director of Athletics on July 1, 2010.
+Joe Glover was named director of athletics on July 1, 2010.

 Glover created and implemented the first athletic scholarship fundraising dinner for IUS; the inaugural Champions Dinner was held on August 24, 2013.
 The event was a major success for the department and yielded nearly $30,000 for student-athlete scholarships in its first year.